albaye/FarmBeats_project/DIY_Kits/Lab1_MonitorYourPlant/IoTCentral/Create_stream_analytics.md

 ## Azure Stream Analytics

-[Azure StreamAnalytics](https://azure.microsoft.com/services/stream-analytics/?WT.mc_id=agrohack-github-jabenn) provides real-time analytics on streams of data, allowing you to stream data from one service to another.
+[Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/?WT.mc_id=agrohack-github-jabenn) provides real-time analytics on streams of data, allowing you to stream data from one service to another.

 ### Create the Stream Analytics Job